Faten1995/Khotak/README.md

 # End-User View Setup Instructions
-In order to rund the code you have to follow the below:<br/>
+In order to run the code you have to follow the below:<br/>
 <br/>
 1- Create your own database in Firebase and update its keys in file: app.component.ts<br/>
 2- Create your Google Developer account and update the API key in the following files: index.html<br/>